 March 27 – [Recorded webinar] Minding Your Antitrust Business During the COVID-19 Outbreak

 Cooley’s antitrust team discussed managing merger review timelines, creating competitor collaborations, information exchanges and maintaining compliant pricing strategies.

-March 25 – DOJ and FTC Issue Statement to Expedite Antitrust Review For Coronavirus Competitor Collaborations
+March 25 – DOJ and FTC Issue Statement to Expedite Antitrust Review for Coronavirus Competitor Collaborations

-The statement recognizes that the COVID-19 response will required “unprecedented cooperation” and that the agencies will account for “exigent circumstances” in evaluating the antitrust impact of COVID-19-related collaborations, including expedited review of proposed collaborations.
+The statement recognizes that the COVID-19 response will require “unprecedented cooperation” and that the agencies will account for “exigent circumstances” in evaluating the antitrust impact of COVID-19-related collaborations, including expedited review of proposed collaborations.

 March 20 – UK Government Relaxes Application of Competition Law to Ease Grocery Supplies